bclins/bclins.github.io/spring25/cs461/notes.md

     - Reject if you find $b$ before you find an $a$, or if the total number of letters is odd.
     - If all letters have been crossed out, then accept.

-2. What is the time complexity of this new algorithm?
-How many times does it need to pass through a string of length $n$ (worst case)?
+3. What is the time complexity of this new algorithm?
+Hint: How many times does it need to pass through a string of length $n$ (worst case)?

 You can go even faster with a multi-tape Turing machine.